Nursing: Direct Entry Graduate Programs

 Required Financial Documentation

-This form must be completed and returned directly to the Office of Admission.
-In addition, an original signed statement from the applicant's sponsor indicating a willingness to provide financial support and a statement from the sponsor's bank verifying the availability of sufficient funds must be received.
-All documents must be signed in original ink, written in English, and funds must be shown in U.S. dollars ($).
+If you are a non-US citizen who will require a student visa to study in the US, you must provide accurate and current evidence of your ability to pay for the cost of a Simmons education.
+These costs are variable (but include fixed and living costs beyond tuition) and are outlined on the Certification of Finances Form.
+This form will be available in your Simmons application portal.
+This form must be completed and submitted within the portal.
+In addition, an original signed statement from your sponsor indicating a willingness to provide financial support and a statement from the sponsor's bank verifying the availability of sufficient funds must be submitted.
+All documents must be signed in original ink, and written in English, and funds must be shown in US dollars ($).

-It is very important for the applicant to inquire about the regulations in the home country concerning transfer of funds.
-Applicants may submit these forms during the application process or after being admitted to the program.
+It is very important that you inquire about the regulations in the home country concerning the transfer of funds.
+You may submit these forms during the application process or after being admitted to the program.
 Please keep in mind that the documents cannot be older than six months.
-This information is required in order to process an I-20 to obtain an F-1 student visa.
+This information is required to process an I-20 to obtain an F-1 student visa.

 Academic Year

-For each academic semester, students receive grades for each subject (course) taken.
-The first (fall) semester generally begins in early September and ends in mid December.
-The second (spring) semester begins in mid January and ends in mid May.
+For each academic semester, you receive grades for each subject (course) taken.
+The first (fall) semester generally starts in early September and ends in mid-December.
+The second (spring) semester begins in mid-January and ends in mid-May.
 Additionally, there are summer sessions lasting from May to August.
 Most programs begin in the fall (September) semester.

 Grading and Credit Hours